-Presentation of the 2022 George Burke Maxey Distinguished Service Award by Yu-Feng F. Lin (right) to Eric Peterson (middle).
+Presentation of the 2022 George Burke Maxey Distinguished Service Award by Yu-Feng F. Lin (right) and Madeline Schreiber (left) to Eric Peterson (middle).

 The Hydrogeology Division's George Burke Maxey Distinguished Service Award, first presented in 1984, honors noted American hydrogeologist George Burke Maxey.
 An esteemed mentor and pioneering researcher, Maxey's career spanned more than 35 years and helped establish hydrogeology as the discipline we know today.
 Presented annually, the award recognizes exemplary service "to the hydrogeology profession and to the Hydrogeology Division."